-James Morton, an early Ontario industrialist, is well-profiled in an entry by historian M.L.
-Magill in the Dictionary of Canadian Biography.
-Morton’s interest to us is by virtue of his twin activities as brewer and distiller in Upper Canada as it was known in his period of activity.
+James Morton, an early Ontario industrialist, is well-profiled by historian M.L.
+Magill in Dictionary of Canadian Biography.
+Morton’s interest for us is due to his twin activities of brewer and distiller in Upper Canada, as Ontario was called during his career.

-Distilling and brewing sometimes occurred under the same business roof.
-Other examples in Canada are the early Molsons in Montreal and Kingston, the Walkers in Windsor and the Harts in Trois-Rivières.
+Distilling and brewing sometimes occurred under the same roof.
+Other examples are the early Molsons in Montreal and Kingston, the Walkers in Windsor, and the Harts in Trois-Rivières.

-In terms of his whisky, “Morton Family Proof” achieved high regard in Canada into the 1860s, on a par of quality with George Gooderham’s whisky in Toronto and Hiram Walker’s in Windsor.
-Despite the death of Morton before Confederation, his distillery continued until about 1900.
+In terms of whisky, “Morton Family Proof” achieved a high regard in Canada into the 1860s, on a par of quality with George Gooderham’s whisky in Toronto and Hiram Walker’s in Windsor.
+Despite Morton’s death before Confederation (1867) the distillery continued until about 1900.
 The site, which includes original buildings, is now a heritage centre.
-On the period map below it is, as far as we can tell, the “1” on the figure on the recessed land point on the left, about middle of the picture.
+On the period map below it is, as far as we can tell, the no. “1” on the recessed land point on the left, about middle of the picture.

 Morton learned the whisky business from Thomas Molson (of the Molsons in Montreal) who operated an early distillery in Kingston.
 It was later taken over by Morton and a partner and finally operated solely by Morton.